b. May 11, 1973, Võru

 Member of the Estonian Composers' Union since 2003

-Veeroos has completed the program of doctoral studies in EAMT, in order to apply for degree, she is working on the research on "bedimming" aspects of tone of super silent sounds played as sul ponticello on bowed string instruments.
+Veeroos has completed the program of doctoral studies in EAMT, in order to apply for a degree, she is working on the research on the role of sul ponticello on bowed string instruments in sound processes.
 During doctoral studies she has read papers at the international conferences: Doctors in Performance.
 The 2nd festival conference of music performance and artistic research, 2016 Royal Irish Academy of Music, Dublin; III Conference of Doctoral Students (artistic research), 2016 EAMT, Tallinn.

-Age Veeroos has attended several international courses for composers, including Salvatore Sciarrino’s master class in Rome (2004), IRCAM Summer Course in Paris (2004) and Centre Acanthes Summer Course in Metz, France (2005) under the tutelage of Arditti Quartet, composers Pascal Dusapin and Wolfgang Rihm.
-Veeroos has attended masterclasses of Michael Finnissy, Betsy Jolas, Veli-Matti Puumala and Georg Friedrich Haas.
+During studying years she attended several international courses for composers, including Salvatore Sciarrino’s master class in Rome (2004), IRCAM Summer Course in Paris (2004) and Centre Acanthes Summer Course in Metz, France (2005) under the tutelage of the Arditti String Quartet members.
+She also attended masterclasses with Michael Finnissy, Betsy Jolas, Veli-Matti Puumala and Georg Friedrich Haas.

-Veeroos´s works have been performed by Ensemble Aleph, Arditti String Quartet, NYYD Ensemble, Ensemble U:, Athelas Sinfonietta Copenhagen, Ensemble Resonabilis, Tallinn Chamber Orchestra, Estonian Philharmonic Chamber Choir, Collegium Musicale, many soloists from Estonia and abroad.
-Her music has been presented at the Estonian Music Days Festival and Festival, festival NYYD, Estonian Composers’ Festival/International Contemporary Music Festival Afekt and others.
+Veeroos’ works have been performed by Ensemble Musikfabrik (conductor Clement Power), Sinfonietta Rīga String Quartet, Slagwerk Den Haag, Estonian National Symphony Orchestra (cond.
+Risto Joost), Hashtag Ensemble, Arditti String Quartet, Ensemble U:, Una Corda, Athelas Sinfonietta Copenhagen, Tallinn Chamber Orchestra (cond.
+Risto Joost), Estonian Philharmonic Chamber Choir (cond.
+Paul Hillier), soloists from Estonia and abroad.
+Her music has been presented at the Baltic Music Days Festival, ISCM World Music Days, Estonian Music Days Festival, International Contemporary Music Festival Afekt etc.

 © EMIC 2006